- The Netherlands is a brainexchange-country in AI-research: the incoming and outgoing mobility of AI researchers is high and in balance.

 If we compare the composition of the group of AI scientists associated with the Netherlands with that of the ten most publishing countries, it is striking that the Netherlands has quite a few AI scientists who stay in the Netherlands for a short period of time (less than two years).
 The proportion of inflow scientists staying longer than two years is also high compared to other countries.
 Apart from the Netherlands, this only exceeds 10% in Canada and the United Kingdom (for the US it is 10%).

 The share of departing scientists is also relatively high for the Netherlands.
 Only Canada, France, and the UK have a percentage that is even higher, above 15%.
+For Iran it's similar to the Netherlands.
 For the Netherlands, the proportion of departing scientists is almost equal to the number of incoming scientists.
 Apart from the Netherlands, this only applies to China and India.
 For some countries, the share of departing scientists is more than five percentage points higher than the share of incoming researchers (Canada, Germany, France, Iran, Japan and Spain).
 For the US alone, the share of incoming scientists exceeds the share of departing scientists.

 The Netherlands has relatively many 'new' arrivals